 I first met Emily Wick in 2002.
-She was my bandmate Andrew’s coworker.
-I courted her by leaving Emily™ stickers on her desk.
+She was my high school buddy Andrew’s coworker.
+I courted her by leaving Emily™ stickers on her desk at work.
 We began collaborating on projects in 2005, and later opened a store-front studio space and art gallery on Telegraph Avenue which we ran for 10 years; we specialized in conceptual photo booths for the community.
 Emily and I collaborate on assorted projects to this day.
 We also help each other extensively on each other’s projects.
-Visit Emily’s website and Instagram page for her latest work.
+Visit Emily’s website and Instagram page for her latest work, subscribe to her Have You Seen This Phenomenon? on Substack.

 Selections from Brian & Emily Weekly Pandemic Portraits series.
 2020-2021Daily McDonald’s Portrait Series.
 2023Oopsy Daisy Animations, 2022-2023Daily Portrait Series, 2023Monthly Video Portraits, 2022Holiday Card, 2022Holiday Card, 2021Holiday Card, 2020Weekly Pandemic Portraits, 2019-2020Bougainvillea Survey, 2019Holiday Card, 2019Colorblind Paintings, 2016Two Virgins Portait, 2015Interface Takeover, 2014Holiday Card, 2009Smokey’s Tangle 5 Yearbook, 2009-2014Wall Street Journal mention, 2009The Temescal Art Hop was created after Oakland Art Murmuer changed their map to concentrate on Uptown art galleries.
 The Temescal Art Hop was a biannual neighborhood interactive artwalk and raffle created by galleries Smokey’s Tangle & Slate Gallery, with support from the TTBID (Telegraph/ Temescal Buisness Improvement District Design: Brian Brooks, J. Otto Siebold, Gabriella Laz